fluent/fluentd-docs-gitbook/plugins/input/tcp.md

 </source>
 ```

 ### How to Enable TLS Mutual Authentication

 Fluentd supports [TLS mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication)
-(a.k.a. client certificate auth).
+(i.e. client certificate auth).
 If you want to use this feature,
-please set the `client_cert_auth` and `ca_path` options as follows.
+please set the `client_cert_auth` and `ca_path` options like this:

 ```
 <source>
   @type tcp
   port 20001
   <transport tls>
-    ...
+    # ...
     client_cert_auth true
     ca_path /path/to/ca/cert
   </transport>
 </source>
 ```

-When this feature is enabled, Fluentd will check all incoming requests
+When this feature is enabled, Fluentd will check all the incoming requests for a
-for a client certificate signed by the trusted CA. Requests that don't
+client certificate signed by the trusted CA. Requests with an invalid client
-supply a valid client certificate will fail.
+certificate will fail.

-To check if mutual authentication is working properly, issue the
+To check if mutual authentication is working properly, issue these commands:
-following command:

 ```
 $ openssl s_client -connect localhost:20001 \